Transum Maths Topics

 LCM

-LCM stands for lowest common multiple.
-It is the technique used to find the denominator when adding two fractions together.
-It also describes the points when two periodic repetitions coincide.
+LCM stands for lowest common multiple or least common multiple.
+The LCM of two (or more numbers) is the smallest number that both of the numbers divide into exactly.
+Being able to find the LCM is useful when trying to find a common denominator when adding two fractions together.
+The LCM also describes the points when two (or more) periodic repetitions coincide.

 Live Data